jumpserver/jumpserver/README_EN.md

 - [中文版](https://github.com/jumpserver/jumpserver/blob/master/README.md)

-Jumpserver is the first fully open source bastion in the world, based on the GNU GPL v2.0 open source protocol.
-Jumpserver is a  professional operation and maintenance audit system conforms to 4A specifications.
+Jumpserver is the world's first open-source PAM (Privileged Access Management System) and is licensed under the GNU GPL v2.0.
+It is a 4A-compliant professional operation and maintenance security audit system.

-Jumpserver is developed using Python / Django, conforms to the Web 2.0 specification, and is equipped with the industry-leading Web Terminal solution which have beautiful interface and great user experience.
+Jumpserver uses Python / Django for development, follows Web 2.0 specifications, and is equipped with an industry-leading Web Terminal solution that provides a beautiful user interface and great user experience

-Jumpserver adopts a distributed architecture to support multi-branch deployment across multiple areas.
+Jumpserver adopts a distributed architecture to support multi-branch deployment across multiple cross-regional areas.
 The central node provides APIs, and login nodes are deployed in each branch.
 It can be scaled horizontally without concurrency restrictions.

 Change the world, starting from little things.